Physician Payment Committee

 • Submit proposals in advance of deadline

-• Attend consultation sessions hosted by PPC*
+• Attend virtual consultation sessions hosted by PPC*

 • PPC

-• Submits final recommendations
+• Submit final recommendations

 * The PPC will consider a proposal and, if required, the committee will request a meeting with a Section/MIG/Forum to discuss it in greater detail.